FAQs (HOW DO I…?)

 Do you do background checks?
 How much do they cost?

 Residents of the City of Ocean Springs may obtain a personal, local background check through our Records Office at a cost of $15.00 each.
 This background check covers only on the requesting individual’s history within the jurisdiction of the Ocean Springs Police Department.
 You cannot obtain a background check on someone other than yourself.

 NOTE: An Ocean Springs mailing address does not necessarily mean that you live within the city limits of Ocean Springs.
 Background checks are available only to residents with the city limits.

 The Ocean Springs Police Department does not accept requests for individual criminal history checks.
 You may obtain your Identity History Summary (aka criminal history check) through the FBI’s Criminal Justice Information Systems Division.
 Please visit the FBI website here for information and instructions.

 Can I get my fingerprints done at the Police Department?

-Fingerprinting is available during limited hours, 9:00 a.m.-11:00 a.m., Monday-Friday, and is subject to appropriate personnel being available.
+These hours provide more staffing and give the flexibility of morning or afternoon options.
+Fingerprinting is still subject to appropriate personnel being available.
 A valid photo ID is required.
 The cost is $15.00 for the first card and $5.00 for each additional card for the same individual.

 How do I obtain information through open records?